Child Custody and Child Support

 If mediation is unsuccessful, Mr. Michel can also provide skilled representation in court.
 Having served as both a judge and attorney in family law cases, he can guide you through your hearing to help you garner approval for your request.

 While preparing testimony is undeniably a very important aspect of preparing for your hearing, Mr. Michel does not underestimate the value of educating his clients on courtroom etiquette and presentation.
-By equipping his clients with the tools they need for success, he can help ensure they present a compelling argument, conduct themselves appropriately, and feel confident in their end goals.
+By equipping his clients with the tools they need for success, he can help ensure they:

 "Randy Michel is an honorable guy, who ensures you are well cared for and fully aware of all legal nuances, no matter what."Tad V.